 Shopping/ Arts & Crafts In Trinidad

-No holiday is complete without spot of shopping, or is that just me?!
-I’ve noticed many of the malls don’t’ have websites but here are my personal favourites which still exist are:
+No holiday is complete without a shopping trip, or is that just me?!
+I’ve noticed many of the malls don’t’ have websites but have a Facebook page.
+Here are my personal favourite shopping malls that still exist:

 They are relatively easy get to via taxi or bus.
 There are others but these are the largest on the island.
 If you are looking for national crafts, t-shirts and such for souvenirs, you can purchase in the shopping malls, or from independent traders in the cities and towns, as well as in Piarco International Airport.

 Culture Trip & Tour Companies